itsgg/itsgg.github.io/_posts/2025-03-10-train-your-mind-change-your-life.md

 ---

-### Reflection: You Are Not Your Thoughts - You Are the Architect of Your Mind
+### Reflection: You Are the Architect of Your Mind

 You are not your fears, doubts, or limitations.